Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Even though Calgary is a landlocked city, that doesn’t mean it doesn’t have several beachy areas where you can take a dip, grab some rays or drop anchor.
 Most spots sport pebbly beaches, but some have sandbanks.

-We’ve got an entire post on the best beaches in Calgary and the best beaches in Alberta, plus a lot of info on where you can go kayaking or canoeing in Calgary – including info on where to score rental equipment.
+We’ve got an entire post on the best beaches in Calgary and Alberta, plus a lot of info on where you can go kayaking or canoeing in Calgary—including where to score rental equipment.

 east village beach calgary